MoonlightCapital/MoonlightBot-docs/README.md

 The bot can still work without its managed role, but some commands may not work if proper permissions are not set.
 {% endhint %}

-{% hint style="success" %}
-Feel good and want early access to new things?
-Check out [MoonlightBot beta](versions-of-the-bot/beta.md).
-{% endhint %}

 ### Commands

-You can use MoonlightBot's commands by sending a Slash Command.
-We're currently removing support for legacy prefixes, due to changes being made by Discord.
+MoonlightBot uses Slash Commands.
+Type a slash (`/`) into the send message box to see all commands.

 ![An example of a command](<.gitbook/assets/PingExample.png>)

 {% hint style="info" %}
-Use `/help <name of a command>` to know how to use a command, as well as to know if the command exists.
+Use `/help <name of a command>` for information on a command.
 {% endhint %}

 ### Configuration